Skunks are small-bodied mammals that originated from the family Mephitidae.

 The various species of skunks differ in size from a range of about 15 to 36 inches in length.
 They weigh within a range of 500 grams to 8 kilograms.

-Skunks are most commonly black and white in colour, but there are also brown, grey and other colours mentioned earlier.
+Skunks are most commonly black and white, but there are also brown, grey, and other colors mentioned earlier.
 Right from birth, all skunks have stripes on their bodies.

-They have a particular thick white stripe that runs across their backs and tails.
+They have a thick white stripe across their backs and tails.
 Some skunks are also stripped down to their legs as well.

 Habits